Introduction

 The Nurofen Joint and Muscular pain relief plasters continuously releases ibuprofen over 24 hours to target pain and inflammation at the site of pain.
 This can be an effective option for reducing the initial swelling from the ankle sprain injury.

-Ankle Cool Sleeve Ice Pack – Available here
+Ankle Cool Sleeve Ice Pack – View this product on Amazon for more details

 This ankle ice pack provides cold therapy and compression for the entire ankle area, providing pain relief and helping to reduce swelling.
 The ice pack contains gel to ensure longer lasting cold therapy and the ankle specific design also provides compression to the injured area.